Ground Up

 Sandcast glass and audio

-Three simple glass forms (cast into local foundry sand) with interactive archival audio of the sand train travelling from Leziate quarry to destinations across the Uk.
+Three simple glass forms (cast into local foundry sand) with interactive archival audio of the sand train travelling from Leziate quarry to destinations across the UK.
 Highlighting recent local extraction practices.

 Sea peat